-This is the castle you will discover now with me.
+This is the castle you’re about to discover with me.
 The virtual tour brings lots of photos and tips for your real-life visit.
-At the end, a link leads to extra photos.
+In the end, a link leads to additional images.

 Get ready for another adventure in the Algarve.

-Living in the Algarve makes me go to Silves every year.
+Living in the Algarve encourages me to go to Silves every year.
 At least once per year, in August, when the city promotes the popular Silves Medieval Fair.

-The historic centre offers tourists a memorable day.
-If the visit happens in Spring or Summer, there will be an extra touch of wonder: A lot of storks around, and they are a show that amazes everybody.
+The historic center offers tourists a memorable day.
+If the visit happens in Spring or Summer, there will be an extra touch of wonder: hundreds of storks around (visitors love to see them).

 The best of the tour starts when we cross the Old Town Gate (Portas da Cidade de Silves).
 We then follow up through narrow streets, sometimes witnessing an archaeological work.

-Curious sites appear in the path, such as the Silves Cathedral, the pottery shop Al-Tannur, and Café Inglês Restaurant, where I sometimes rest and eat pizzas.
+Interesting sites appear along the path, such as the Silves Cathedral, the pottery shop Al-Tannur, and Café Inglês Restaurant, where I sometimes rest and eat pizzas.
 A few steps away from this restaurant, we find — oh yes! — the town’s greatest star: the Silves Castle.

-Take a deep breath: You’re about to witness what researchers consider being the best example of Islamic military constructions in Portugal.
+Take a deep breath.
+You will witness what researchers consider the best example of Islamic military constructions in Portugal.

-Damas, can you say something about the past of the castle before we start the visit?
+Damas, can you say something about the castle’s history before we start the visit?

 A bit of history

 If possible to go back even further in time, before the construction of Silves Castle, we would find a fortification there, probably built by the Romans or the Visigoths.
-But the story of our visit begins in the eighth century, with the invasion of the Iberian Peninsula by the Muslims.
-In the following centuries, Silves region developed and reached its peak.
+But the story of our visit begins in the eighth century, with the Muslims’ invasion of the Iberian Peninsula.
+In the following centuries, the Silves region developed and reached its peak.
 It thus attracted the greed of other Muslim princes, being the arena of bloody disputes.

 Two years later, the Muslims counterattacked and retook the region.